Miners, pharmas help European shares stage recovery

 Miners, hurt in the previous session by demand concerns after data showing a dip in U.S. consumer sentiment and weaker-than-forecast Chinese GDP, rose on Monday as both Citigroup and JPMorgan said the sector offered value.

-The STOXX Europe 600 Basic Resources index dropped 8.2 percent in March.
+The STOXX Europe 600 Basic Resources index .SXPP dropped 8.2 percent in March.

-Highlighting the fact that overall market sentiment remained fragile, defensive pharmaceutical stocks found favour, with GlaxoSmithKline and AstraZeneca notching up respective gains of 2 percent and 0.5 percent.
+Highlighting the fact that overall market sentiment remained fragile, defensive pharmaceutical stocks found favour, with GlaxoSmithKline (GSK.L) and AstraZeneca (AZN.L) notching up respective gains of 2 percent and 0.5 percent.

-Strategists stressed the U.S. quarterly earnings season, which kicked off on a high note with better than expected results from Alcoa and strong earnings from JPMorgan , will have an important bearing on market sentiment.
+Strategists stressed the U.S. quarterly earnings season, which kicked off on a high note with better than expected results from Alcoa (AA.N) and strong earnings from JPMorgan (JPM.N), will have an important bearing on market sentiment.

 "This is very, very early days but when the market is only looking for 2-4 percent year-on-year (earnings) growth, the risks for negative numbers are patently obvious," said Andrew Milligan, head of global strategy at Standard Life Investments.